Digital citizenship for health: Overcoming challenges for youth

 Today, DTH-Lab launched a youth-authored statement on Digital citizenship for health: Overcoming challenges for youth at the Council of Europe’s Digital Citizenship Education Forum in Strasbourg, France.

-The statement identifies youths’ four critical concerns for achieving Digital Citizenship for Health in 2025 – accessibility and inclusivity, digital well-being and online communities, literacy and, and trust in a digital age.
+The statement identifies youths’ four critical concerns for achieving Digital Citizenship for Health in 2025 – accessibility and inclusivity, digital well-being and online communities, literacy and education, and trust in a digital age.

 The authors highlight seven calls to action to help pave the way for a more inclusive, equitable and resilient digital transformation for health.